OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_Tools.md

 ## Bookings

-All of the user's course bookings are listed here, including further booking information.
+All of the users course bookings are listed here, including further booking information.

 Find out [more >](Bookings.md)